-Although no site-specific archaeological identification surveys have been conducted within the DE WEA, several archaeological resources associated with shipwrecks have been previously identified therein.
-Based on available information, the lease blocks are located in a region that is considered to have the potential to contain both post-contact historic period archaeological resources in the form of shipwrecks and have the potential to contain submerged pre-contact sites.
-Because of the location of the proposed lease blocks in proximity to historic shipping routes, and because it has been demonstrated that archaeological sites have been identified in this general region and in similar settings, there is the potential for the presence of additional, unidentified cultural resources within the OCS lease blocks associated with the proposed undertaking.
+No site-specific archaeological identification surveys have been conducted to date within the NJ WEA.
+Numerous shipwrecks have been previously identified therein and based on the location of the WEA in relation to historic shipping routes and because it has been demonstrated that archaeological sites have been identified in this general region and in similar settings, there is the potential for the presence of additional, unidentified historic period cultural resources to be located within the WEA.